 ESA’s Integral space observatory has witnessed a rare event: the moment that winds emitted by a swollen red giant star revived its slow-spinning companion, the core of a dead star, bringing it back to life in a flash of X-rays.

-The X-ray flare was first detected by Integral on 13 August 2017 from an unknown source in the direction of the crowded centre of our Milky Way.
+The X-ray flare was first detected by Integral on 13 August 2017 from an unknown source in the direction of the crowded center of our Milky Way.
 The sudden detection triggered a slew of follow-up observations in the following weeks to pin down the culprit.

 Even larger stars, up to 25–30 times more massive than the Sun, race through their fuel and explode in a supernova, sometimes leaving behind a spinning stellar corpse with a strong magnetic field, known as a neutron star.
-This tiny core packs the mass of nearly one and half Suns into a sphere only 10 km across, making them some of the densest celestial objects known.
+This tiny core packs the mass of nearly one and a half Suns into a sphere only 10 km across, making them some of the densest celestial objects known.

-It is not uncommon to find stars paired together, but the new system of a neutron star and red giant is a particularly rare breed known as a ‘symbiotic X-ray binary’, with no more than 10 known.
+It is not uncommon to find stars paired together, but the new system of a neutron star and a red giant is a particularly rare breed known as a ‘symbiotic X-ray binary’, with no more than 10 known.